Salah-Adam/Data-Structures/README.md

 This code checks if there is common members between two list.
 - It retunrs True if there are common members.
 - It returns Falso if there are no common members.

+# remove_duplicate
+This code removes duplicates from a list